 In 2018, New Life Mission purchased a five-unit apartment complex debt-free.
 The new campus, “Joy’s Place,” was purchased just two blocks away from “Casa Carol”.
 The campus was named after Fred Sutton’s eldest daughter.
 “Joy’s Place” permits New Life Mission to assist five homeless mothers with up to twelve children additionally.

-Our latest expansion, Life Transformation Center (LTC), is ideally located just south of the intersection of US1 and Eau Gallie Blvd.
-LTC is only six minutes from our other campuses.
-With eight existing single-family homes and five commercial buildings facing US1, we are expanding our program to serve not only eight additional families, but also open our services to non-resident families – with the goal to help prevent them from becoming homeless.
+In 2019, we purchased the Life Transformation Center.
+Ideally located just south of the intersection of US1 and Eau Gallie Blvd, this property is only six minutes from our current facilities.
+With eight existing single-family homes and five commercial buildings facing US1, we will expand our program to serve not only eight additional families, but also open our services to non-resident families – with the goal to help prevent them from becoming homeless.